-“A filmmaker processes images absorbed through his environment and upbringing,” says Djo Munga (41), who was hailed as one of Africa’s most promising filmmakers, after the release of his first feature back in 2011, the gangster thriller Viva Riva!
-Laced with violence, crime and eroticism, the film is the first to come out of the Democratic Republic of Congo (DRC) in over 28 years and tells the story of a charming and ambitious street hustler, Riva (Patsha Bay Mukuna), who is on the run from a crime boss after fleeing Angola with a truckload of stolen fuel.
+After the release of his first feature back in 2011, the gangster thriller Viva Riva!, Djo Munga (41), hailed as one of Africa’s most promising filmmakers, said: “A filmmaker processes images absorbed through his environment and upbringing.”
+Viva Roa!, Laced with violence, crime and eroticism, is the first feature film to come out of the Democratic Republic of Congo (DRC) in over 28 years and tells the story of a charming and ambitious street hustler, Riva (Patsha Bay Mukuna), who is on the run from a crime boss after fleeing Angola with a truckload of stolen fuel.
+Here’s the trailer.

 “The film was a success.
 People would say ‘He made a film in Congo!
 What a hero!’
 But that’s because of the perception of chaos in the Congo.
 Media builds perception and expectation; so people have the idea that it’s mad to do a film in the Congo,” he says.
 “Why is it mad?”

 As the county celebrates 54 years of independence, the narrative of the DRC continues to be consumed by rebels and soldiers, poverty, bad governance, war and endless chaos.
 Shooting a film in the DRC instead of Europe or America meant hard work, creativity and building infrastructure sorely lacking in a country with little political stability and a strained economy.

 “People were so surprised when we filmed Viva Riva! because we were organised.
 People thought it would be chaos.
 But what is chaos?” asks Munga.